 The Code Company is the technology partner of many online publishers in Australia and the U.S. Our view is that Web Stories for WordPress offers huge potential to these ambitious organisations.
 This is a plugin with the power to re-shape how the entire publishing industry thinks and operates.

 Web Stories for WordPress has a dazzling array of features.
 Think user-generated content, animations, gifs and a dedicated Newsroom Studio story editor.

-But here’s what we believe digital publishers will be most excited about:
+Here are the features we believe digital publishers will be most excited about:

 - Mobile-first storytelling

 - Monetisation through display advertising and affiliate links

 - Greater client collaboration through branded and native content.

 If you’re looking for inspiration, here are a few examples different content types.